Mary K. Rothbart: Education

 Rothbart earned her B.A in psychology (1962) from Reed College in Portland, Oregon.
 She went on to earn her Ph.D. in psychology (1966) from Stanford University.
 Rothbart worked closely with developmental psychologist Eleanor Maccoby who served as her major advisor and mentor while she attended Stanford University.
 She has dedicated most of her work to the study of child development and temperament.

 Professional career

 After receiving her Ph.D., Rothbart became a faculty member at the University of Oregon, where she conducted research on the development of emotions and attention in early childhood and infancy.
 She is best known for her research on individual differences in children's temperament.
-Although her first focus was on researching with infants, Rothbart also conducted research on temperament in early childhood to adolescence, snf ultimately to adulthood.
+Although her first focus was on researching with infants, Rothbart also conducted research on temperament in early childhood to adolescence, and ultimately to adulthood.
 Rothbart has also conducted research on attention, the development of emotions, and social development.

 Rothbart retired as a professor emerita of psychology from the University of Oregon.
 Although retired, Rothbart continues to work with her peers including Dr. Michael Posner in her field of expertise.
 Rothbart continues to focus on educational and developmental psychology.